 You’d have to in order to access most ETFs and given there’s no lot size restriction, you can buy just 1 stock of an ETF too!
 Luckily, opening a US account is quite easy with the low-cost brokers available in Hong Kong.

 3. Get a Monthly Investment Plan

-This is what people are most familiar with – banks often provide Monthly Investment Plans which can seem like an easy way to get started investing with a small amount of money.
+This is what people are most familiar with – banks often provide which can seem like an easy way to get started investing with a small amount of money.
 However, it’s not that simple: most banks will charge you a transaction fee for each stock you purchase every month and these costs add up really fast.

 Example: Lets say you’re buying 5 stocks a month, contributing HKD 2,000.

 If you were using the Monthly Investment Plan offered by BOC or Hang Seng, you would be paying min.
 50 HKD per stock which means a minimum of HKD 250 per month to buy your stocks!

 This is: HKD 250 / HKD 2000 = 12.5% in fees

 In order to accommodate for this, you may think you can just invest more but the cost remains really high.
 If you’re looking for a Monthly Investment Plan, going for a bank would not be advisable.
 Luckily, some offer affordable monthly investment plans which could be a consideration:

 Starting to invest doesn’t mean you have to wait until you have a large amount of money saved up.
 In fact, investing a consistent amount each month over a long period of time is the surest way to build your wealth.
 Whether you prefer do-it-yourself investing via ETFs and monthly investment plans, or if you want a robo-advisor to do it for you – there’s many options to invest even if you aren’t saving a huge amount each month.